rfenouil/openvpn-transmission-tinyproxy/README.md

 - Customize default parameters by modifying values in environment variables (see below)
 - Mount volume '/data' to an existing local folder: it will be used for storing downloads (complete/incomplete/watch) and transmission home folder
-- Eventually mount volume '/ovpnFiles' to an existing local folder containing pre-configured '*.ovpn' files (if you don't want to get them downloaded from NordVPN API).
+- Eventually mount volume '/ovpnFiles' to an existing local folder containing pre-configured '*.ovpn' files (if you don't want to get them downloaded from NordVPN API)

 Following images show an example of container configuration with OMV.
 In this case, the user provides NordVPN username and password to get a configuration file downloaded from NordVPN servers and configured automatically.